AndresPineda-CySec/Python-Port-Scanner/README.md

 <br />
 <br />
 <img src="https://github.com/AndresPineda-CySec/Python-Port-Scanner/blob/main/images/ra3.PNG?raw=true" height="60%" width="60%"/> <br />
-Once the Target IP has been entered, the scan will start and the port scanner settings will be listed.
-Since this is a default scan, all of the settings are preconfigured to the defaults settings that were stored in the global variables "DEFAULT_MAX_THREADS," "DEFAULT_TIMEOUT," AND "DEFAULT_PORT_RANGE."<br />
+Once the Target IP has been entered, the scan will start, and the port scanner settings will be listed.
+Since this is a default scan, all of the settings are preconfigured to the default settings that were stored in the global variables "DEFAULT_MAX_THREADS," "DEFAULT_TIMEOUT," AND "DEFAULT_PORT_RANGE."<br />
 <br />
 <br />
 <img src="https://github.com/AndresPineda-CySec/Python-Port-Scanner/blob/main/images/ra4.PNG?raw=true" height="60%" width="60%"/> <br />
 Once open ports are found, they will be listed in numerical order.
-Once all ports have been scanned, the program will let the user know the scan has been complete and the program will terminate.<br />
+Once all ports have been scanned, the program will let the user know the scan has been completed, and the program will terminate.<br />
 <br />
 <br />
 <br />